 Jamie Kellar is a Clinician Educator/Advanced Practice Pharmacist at the Centre for Addiction and Mental Health (CAMH).
-She is also an Assistant Professor at the Leslie Dan Faculty of Pharmacy where she is currently the co-coordinator of the 4th year therapeutics course and the coordinator for the Neuropsychiatry component of the Doctor of Pharmacy Program.
+She is also the Acting Director of the PharmD program at the Leslie Dan Faculty of Pharmacy, University of Toronto.

 “Pharmacists are ideally positioned to help address many of the key concerns of individuals with mental illness,” she says.
 In any given year, 1 in 5 Canadians experiences a mental illness or addiction problem.
 This is greater than the number of people with heart disease and type 2 diabetes combined.

 Jamie Kellar has devoted much of her professional life to managing individuals with mental illness, as a clinical pharmacist in tertiary mental health facilities, in community pharmacy practice, and as an educator at the University of Toronto.